-Born in New Jersey -- Mark Hansen is an activist and technologist.
+Born in New Jersey -- Mark Hansen is an activist, technologist, and phsyical/organics researcher.

-After living with environmental and human rights activists in the U.K. they studied at Rutgers University, The State University of New Jersey to earn a degree in Anthropology, American Studies, and Visual Art.
+After living with environmental and human rights activists in the U.K. they studied at Rutgers to earn a degree in Anthropology, American Studies, and Visual Art.
 While in New Jersey, they worked on food and housing accessibility before learning programming to build tools that could counter corruption.
 Since then, they've worked worked globally with startups, non-profits, and governments to reduce suffering.

-Since then his work has been featured in Fast Company, TIME Magazine, New York Times, Wall Street Journal, and is a member of CTOs for Good and Y-Combinator.
+Their work has been featured in Fast Company, TIME Magazine, New York Times, Wall Street Journal, and Y-Combinator.